ronaldmilgo/codepath-prework/README.md

-# Prework - Adventures
+# Prework - ColorChangerApp

 Submitted by: Ronald Milgo

-Adventures is an app that helps users plan personalized travel itineraries based on their preferences (e.g., adventure, relaxation, food, culture).
-It could suggest activities, local experiences, and provide budget tracking.
+ColorChangerApp is an app that allows users to tap a button and change the background color of the app to a random color.
+The app also displays three labels with information about the user, such as their name, university, and their job or aspirational job.

 Time spent: **X** hours spent in total